katknow/Drafts/persistentidentifiers.md

 The Persistent Identifiers module allows users to create or import persistent identifiers (PIDs) & assign them to Omeka S items.
 These PIDs can be either assigned at item creation or assigned or removed later via the item edit or batch edit screens.
 PIDs may also be "extracted" from existing metadata fields.
 Once assigned, accessing an item's PID in browser should resolve to a stable, non-site-specific landing page containing the items metadata, media & any sites the item is assigned to.

-As there are more than a few existing services for PID "minting" (generation) and management, the module is designed to be flexible enough to allow for multiple PID services to be used (though only one PID service may be used at a time to mint and assign PIDs to items).
+As there are more than a few existing services for PID "minting" (generation) and management, this module is designed to be flexible enough to allow for multiple PID services to be used (though only one PID service may be used at a time to mint and assign PIDs to items).
 Most PID services will mint and manage only a certain type of PID.
-The current PID services for testing and initial release are:
+The current PID services available for this module are:

 + EZID (used to mint and manage ARKs)
 + DataCite (used to mint and manage DOIs)